Smuckyyy/CIS153_FinalProject/README.md

 # Code Information

-Our Connect 4 game includes 4 classes: Board (contains all Getters and Setters for the Board), Cell (contains all Getters and Setters for each Cell and colors), Data (for persistant game data), and Game Settings (holds all settings that allow the game to be played and ran).
+Our version of Connect 4 includes four main classes:

+-Board: Handles all getters and setters for the game board.
+-Cell: Manages getters, setters, and color information for each cell.
+-Data: Stores persistent game data.
+-GameSettings: Contains all configurable settings needed to run the game.

 Thank you for playing our Game!